 “This is all fucked up,” Jason lamented.
 “You don’t deserve this.”

-“Yeah, it is fucked up,” Randy repeated.
+“Yeah, it is fucked up,” Randy agreed.
 “But there’s always time off for good behavior,” he added with some hope.

 “Thanks for the support,” Randy joked.